wso2-attic/asgardeo-auth-angular-sdk/README.md

 getOIDCServiceEndpoints(): Promise<OIDCEndpoints>
 ```

+#### Returns

+A Promise that resolves with an object containing the endpoints.
+To learn more about what endpoints are returned, refer to the [`OIDCEndpoints`](#OIDCEndpoints) section.

+#### Description

-This method returns a promise that resolves with an [`OIDCEndpoints`](https://github.com/asgardeo/asgardeo-auth-spa-sdk#OIDCEndpoints) object containing the OIDC endpoints obtained from the `.well-known` endpoint.
+This method returns a promise that resolves with an object containing the OIDC endpoints obtained from the `.well-known` endpoint.
 The object contains the following attributes.

 | Attribute             | Description                                                                        |
 | --------------------- | ---------------------------------------------------------------------------------- |